Mike5801/FitnessApp/README.md

 # FitnessApp
-Fitness Page created using React, Typescript, Tailwind and Framer Motion Deployed on: https://1b44833a.fitnessapp-bu1.pages.dev
+Fitness Page created using React, Typescript, Tailwind and Framer Motion<br>
+Deployed on: https://1b44833a.fitnessapp-bu1.pages.dev